 The MI 529 Advisor Plan provides a variety of professionally managed investment portfolios to choose from including age-based options that automatically change as the beneficiary grows up.
 Alternatively your advisor can tailor your portfolio investments with multi-fund, Individual Fund and target risk options to match your risk tolerance, timeline, and investment preferences.

 OPEN AN ACCOUNT

-Call your financial advisor today and tell them you want the Michigan 529 Advisor Plan.
+Call your financial advisor today and tell them you want the MI 529 Advisor Plan.